daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ***

-*Note:* Skip for time constraints: limited reasoning steps -- Centipede game
+*Note:* Skipped in lecture for time constraints: limited reasoning steps -- Centipede game; you can read this if you like; remember, things like this may provide you 'ammunition' on an essay question.

 ## Limited willpower and 'hyperbolic discounting'

 [comment]: <> (2024BB)

-2018-19: We will cover this only very briefly because of time limitations
+2019-20: We will cover this only very briefly because of time limitations

 [comment]: <> (2024EE)